charliedondapati/containers/codespace-labs.md

 <br>

-11. Now you can try the command again to get the pods.
-Note that success here is NOT getting an error/forbidden message.
+12. Now you can try the command again to get the pods.
+Note that success here is NOT getting an error/forbidden message (meaning there won't be any pods showing, but you won't be getting a "Forbidden" message).

 ```
 k get pods